upper/upper.io/upper-docs/upper.io/v3/content/mongo/index.md

 sudo apt-get install bzr -y
 ```

-After bazaar is installed, use `go get` to download and install the adapter.
+Once this requirement is met, you can use `go get` to download and install the adapter:

 ```
 go get upper.io/db.v3/mongo